valorisa/socat-1.8.0.1_for_Windows/README.md

 ## 3. **From Windows Explorer**

 After compilation, copy _'socat-1.8.0.1'_ directory to %ProgramFiles% or an other location.
 You have to copy the directory totally and not only 'socat.exe', otherwise it won't work.
+Caution : Add the Socat's path from environment variables, with (Windows + R, 'sysdm.cpl', advanced system settings).
+Close 'mintty' and reopen it.

 Note (from 'mintty' [cygwin] to verify the version number) :
 ```bash